-Euro 6 has taken a much stricter stance on NOx from diesel vehicles forcing manufacturers to reduce emissions by 55%.
-The NOx limit for Euro 5 diesel vehicles was 180mg/km which has been reduced to just 80mg/km for Euro 6 equivalents.
+Euro 6 has taken an even stricter stance towards diesel engines, particularly in terms of NOx emissions, forcing manufacturers to reduce a vehicle's output by 55%.
+The NOx limit for Euro 5 diesel vehicles was 180mg/km which has been reduced to just 80mg/km for Euro 6 diesels.

 Petrol and diesel engines produce different types of emissions - for example, diesels produce more particulate matter (soot) - so they are subjected to different standards.
 Because the Euro 5 NOx level was already so low for petrol vehicles (60mg/km), it remains the same in the Euro 6 standards.

-To meet the stricter Euro 6 NOx emission limits for diesel vehicles, extra technology has been developed.
-Van manufacturers are employing one of three methods to ensure their diesel engines are compliant.
+To meet the stricter Euro 6 diesel NOx emission limits, manufacturers have developed additional technology.
+Typically, vans are employing one of three methods to ensure their diesel engines are compliant.

 Made compulsory by Euro 5 emissions standards, a simple diesel particulate filter is able to trap particulates and burn them off when the exhaust gases reach high temperatures (e.g. motorway speeds).
 This option is more likely to be used in smaller vans.

-Selective Catalytic Reduction is employed by majority of medium size vans and above, including pick-up trucks.
+Selective Catalytic Reduction is employed by majority of medium-size and larger vans, including pick-up trucks.

 This method is favoured by Fiat in their Ducato large van whereby a portion of the exhaust gas is mixed with intake air to lower the burning temperature.
 The more harmful compounds are eliminated by re-burning exhaust gases in the engine.